 "For cows to achieve PL, they may calve early, and may calve often, but they must keep on living.
 To keep on living, they must meet the expectations of their owners ..."

 Bennet Cassell, Hoard's Dairyman, October 25, 2006, author's emphasis

 Jerseys are living up to high expectations in the milking parlor and at the same time successfully handling everyday stress and strain.
-National Dairy Herd Information (NDHIA) data show that Jersey cows have the highest rate of staying in production and the lowest rate of removal.
-Compared to other breed and crossbreed groups, Jerseys rank first, the difference ranging from 1.2% to 7.8%.
+National Dairy Herd Information (NDHIA) data published by the CDCB show that Jersey cows have the highest rate of staying in production and the lowest rate of removal.
+Compared to other breed and crossbreed groups, Jerseys consistently rank first.
 There is no single reason that separates Jerseys from all other cows.
 Instead, differences in reproductive performance, a lower incidence of clinical mastitis, less disease and injury, and fewer feet and leg problems add up to a significantly lower rate of exiting the herd.